 So, what is AGI?
 Your AGI is your gross income minus all the adjustments to income you claim on your tax return.

 Learn These: 10 Tax Loopholes That Could Save You Thousands

 You don’t need an adjusted gross income calculator to figure out your AGI.
 It’s very straightforward — for instance, if your gross income is $47,000 and you claim $2,000 in adjustments to income, your AGI is $45,000.

-You won’t find your AGI on your W-2, but you can find it on Line 4 of Form 1040EZ, Line 21 of Form 1040A or Line 37 of Form 1040.
-Calculating your AGI enables you to determine which of the income tax brackets you’re in and what your federal income tax rate will be.
+You won’t find your AGI on your W-2, but you can find it on Line four of Form 1040EZ, Line 21 of Form 1040A or Line 37 of Form 1040.
+Learning how to calculate your adjusted gross income enables you to determine which of the income tax brackets you’re in and what your federal income tax rate will be.

 What Is an Adjustment to Income?

 An adjustment to income is a tax deduction you can take whether you claim the standard deduction or itemize your deductions.
 Sometimes, adjustments to income are referred to as “above the line deductions” because they reduce your gross income even if you don’t itemize.

 Expenses that qualify as adjustments to income include traditional IRA contributions, HSA contributions, student loan interest, educator expenses and any penalties you paid for early withdrawals from a CD.
 For example, if you made a $1,500 deductible contribution to your traditional IRA and paid $500 in student loan interest, you would have $2,000 worth of adjustments to income.